ZongjingLi/SceneGraphNet/README.md

                                       inv_mean_affinity[col])
     return edge_affinities.to(device), affinity_thresh.to(device), {}
 ```
+An affinity function differs from the original paper is applied in this repo.
+In this repo, we calculate the norm of differences between a pair of nodes and determines whether connect this pair by looking at the mean difference of a certain window (3 or 5).

 **Principle-2**:This is the implementation for the principle-2 for visual grouping.
 This layer corresponds to the gestalt principle of statistical cooccruence.
 ```py